Social Media Platforms

 There are numerous Social Media Platforms available that serve different purposes and are more attuned to different audiences.
 The advantage of most social media platforms is that you can create quick updates instead of more formal, time-consuming messages like crafted parent letters.
 Many out-of-school time staff find the easiest ways to use social media is simply to keep the apps on their phone so they can share highlights from their program as they are organically popping up.
 Most of the social media platforms are integrated so that you can easily post the same content across multiple platforms with the click of a button.

-Creating unique hashtags are a great way to build momentum for a specific event, idea or as a way to incorporate advocacy into your program.
+Creating unique hashtags or using ones from a greater movement, are a great way to build momentum for a specific event, idea or as a way to incorporate advocacy into your program.
 For example, images from your Lights on Afterschool event can be posted to Facebook, Instagram, Snapchat and/or Twitter with the use of #LightsOnAfterschool, adding your voice to the greater trend.

 Be aware of your organization's policies on the use of social media.
 Pay particular attention to ensure that youth have written photo/media releases that give permission for you to use pictures of them in promotions and be aware of any youth who are not permitted.
 Additionally, most social media accounts require a minimum user age, often 13 years or older.